-The language of subsection (d)(5) comes from UPIA § 4, which restates Restatement (Third) of Trusts: Prudent Investor Rule § 229 (1992), which itself took language from Restatement (Second) of Trusts § 231 (1959).
+The language of subsection (jd)(5) comes from UPIA § 4, which restates Restatement (Third) of Trusts: Prudent Investor Rule § 229 (1992), which itself took language from Restatement (Second) of Trusts § 231 (1959).
 See UPIA § 4 cmt.

-Subsection (d)(6).
+Subsection (kd)(6).
 Special Skills or Expertise.
-Subsection (d)(6) states the rule provided in UPIA § 2(f) requiring a trustee to use the trustee's own skills and expertise in carrying out the trustee's fiduciary duties.
+Subsection (kd)(6) states the rule provided in UPIA § 2(f) requiring a trustee to use the trustee's own skills and expertise in carrying out the trustee's fiduciary duties.
 The comment to RMNCA § 8.30 describes the existence of a similar rule under the law of nonprofit corporations.
-Section 8.30(a)(2) provides that in discharging duties a director must act "with the care an ordinarily prudent person in a like position would exercise under similar circumstances."
+Section 8.30(a)(2) provides that in discharging duties a director must act "with the care an ordinarily prudent person in a like position would exercise under similar circumstances. . . ."
 The comment explains that"[t]he concept of 'under similar circumstances' relates not only to the circumstances of the corporation but to the special background, qualifications, and management experience of the individual director and the role the director plays in the corporation."
 After describing directors chosen for their ability to raise money, the comment notes that "[n]o special skill or expertise should be expected from such directors unless their background or knowledge evidences some special ability."

-The intent of subsection (d)(6) is that a person managing or investing institutional funds must use the person's own judgment and experience, including any particular skills or expertise, in carrying out the management or investment duties.
+The intent of subsection (d)(6) is that Aa person managing or investing institutional funds must use the person's own judgment and experience, including any particular skills or expertise, in carrying out the management or investment duties.
 For example, if a charity names a person as a director in part because the person is a lawyer, the lawyer's background may allow the lawyer to recognize legal issues in connection with funds held by the charity.
 The lawyer should identify the issues for the board, but the lawyer is not expected to provide legal advice.
 See ALI Principles of Corporate Governance, Council Draft No. 2 (Nov.
 18, 2004) § 315 (Duty of Care), cmt. b.

 UMIFA (1972) contained two provisions that authorized investments in pooled or common investment funds.
 UMIFA (1972) §§ 4(3), 4(4).
-The Drafting Committee concluded that
+The Drafting Committee concluded that Section 3(hd)(3) of UMIFA (200-) authorizes these investments.
+The decision not to include the two provisions in UMIFA (200-) implies no disapproval of such investments.

+SECTION 4.
+EXPENDITURE OF ENDOWMENT FUND; RULES OF

+CONSTRUCTION.

-1 Section 3(d)(3) of UMIFA (200-) authorizes these investments.
-The decision not to include the 2 two provisions in UMIFA (200-) implies no disapproval of such investments.
-3 4 SECTION 4.
-EXPENDITURE OF ENDOWMENT FUND; RULES OF 5 CONSTRUCTION.
-6 (a) Subject to the intent of a donor expressed in a gift instrument and to 7 subsection (d), an institution may expend or accumulate so much of an endowment fund as the 8 institution determines to be prudent for the uses, benefits, purposes, and duration for which the 9 endowment fund is established.
-In making its determinations on expenditures and accumulations, 10 the institution shall act in good faith, with the care that an ordinarily prudent person in a like 11 position would exercise under similar circumstances, and shall consider, if relevant, the 12 following factors: 13 (1) the duration and preservation of the endowment fund: 14 (2) the purposes of the institution and the endowment fund; 15 (3) general economic conditions; 16 (4) the possible effect of inflation or deflation; 17 (5) the expected total return from income and the appreciation of 18 investments; 19 (6) other resources of the institution; and 20 (7) the investment policy of the institution.
-21 (b) To limit the authority to expend or accumulate funds under subsection (a), a 22 gift instrument must specifically state the limitation.
+(a) Subject to the intent of a donor expressed in a the terms of the gift instrument and to subsection (d), an institution may expend or accumulate so much of an endowment fund as the institution determines to be prudent for the uses, benefits, purposes, and duration for which the endowment fund is established, consistent with the goal of conserving the purchasing power of the endowment fund.
+In making its determinations on expenditures and accumulations, the institution shall act in good faith, with the care that an ordinarily prudent person in a like position would exercise under similar circumstances, and shall consider, if relevant, the following factors:

+(1) the duration and preservation of the endowment fund;

+(2) the purposes of the institution and the endowment fund;

+(3) general economic conditions;

+(4) the possible effect of inflation or deflation;

+(5) the expected total return from income and the appreciation of